NasonTech/nuxt-update-available/README.md

 That's it!
 You can now use `useUpdateAvailable()` in your Nuxt app ✨

-Set the check interval in your nuxt config
+Set the `checkOutdatedBuildInterval` setting in your nuxt config.
+See [Nuxt Docs](https://nuxt.com/docs/api/nuxt-config#checkoutdatedbuildinterval) for more information.

 ```javascript
     experimental: {